ratulislam46/ratulislam46/README.md

 ## 👋 About Me

 - 🌍 I enjoy building web applications that solve real-world problems and improve user experience.
-- 🌱 I’m currently learning many things and I believe that every day is a learning opportunity.
+- 🌱 I’m currently learning Next.js and I believe that every day is a learning opportunity.
 - 🤝 I'm a **good team member** who enjoys working and collaborating with others.
 - 🤓 Always learning new things
 - 🌐 I have a personal **portfolio** where I showcase my projects.[https://abc-portfolio.com](https://abc-portfolio.com)